DmitriiDenisov/research_oversampling/README.md

 - [ ] Understand how is implemeted SMOTE in `imblearn` library: https://imbalanced-learn.readthedocs.io/en/stable/generated/imblearn.over_sampling.SMOTE.html

+- [ ] Add implementation of k_neighbours parameter for Gamma dist

 - [ ] Add realisation of SMOTE in order to compare

 - [x] Add to statistics dataframe number of elements and percantage of minority class